Citrix Hypervisor virtualization environments

 - Update the VM configuration to enable GPU use (either Passthrough or vGPU).

 - Install a supported operating system and enable RDP.

-- Install Citrix Hypervisor Tools and NVIDIA drivers.
+- Install Citrix VM Tools and NVIDIA drivers.

 - Turn off the Virtual Network Computing (VNC) Admin Console to optimize performance, and then restart the VM.

 - You are prompted to use RDP.
 Using RDP, install the VDA and then restart the VM.